OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
 - `API version`: Choose the API version to use from a drop-down list.
 Currently there is only one option: `v1`.
-- `App Role path`: The path where the [approle auth method is mounted](https://www.vaultproject.io/api-docs/auth/approle) at.
+- `App Role Path`: The path where the [approle auth method is mounted](https://www.vaultproject.io/api-docs/auth/approle) at.
 - `Role ID`: The [RoleID](https://www.vaultproject.io/docs/auth/approle#roleid) of the AppRole.
 - `Secret ID`: The [SecretID](https://www.vaultproject.io/docs/auth/approle#secretid) of the AppRole.